THP-Lab/thp-lab.github.io/blog/Intuition.md

 1. **Make Triples related to each other** 🔗
    For example: _(Sacha – has completed –(Fullstack (spring- 2024 – session) (of- THP- Bootcamp))_

-   You can see that several Triples are linked, creating deeper connections and cariing more semantic from one Triple.
+   You can see that several Triples are linked, creating deeper connections and carrying more semantic from one Triple.

 2. **Visual experiments on a graph** 📊
-   Depending on its context and the data pointed, a user might have different need.
-For example show the list of the favorite books from within its close friens.
+   Depending on its context and the data pointed, a user might have different needs.
+For example show the list of the favorite books from within its close network.

    We are thinking about options to :

    - apply filters
-   - switch to different view mode ( 2D/3D/VR)
+   - switch to different view modes ( 2D/3D/VR)
-   - switch to differents grouping feature (list, triples, nested triples, ...)
+   - switch to different grouping features (list, triples, nested triples, ...)
    - allow for a quick change of perspective (main subject in the middle with its relations around it).
 This way, you can access a vast network of information starting from a single point.

 ### Create a recommendation Dapp making use of nested Triples